iptv-org/iptv/CONTRIBUTING.md

 ## Project Structure

 - `.github/`
-  - `ISSUE_TEMPLATE/`
-    - `broken-stream.md`: issue template for reporting a broken stream.
+  - `ISSUE_TEMPLATE/`: issue templates for this repository.
-    - `channel-request.md`: template for channel request.
-    - `feature-request.md`: template for feature request.
-    - `remove-channel.md`: template for channel deletion request.
   - `workflows/`
     - `auto-update.yml`: contain actions that automatically updates all playlists every day.
   - `CODE_OF_CONDUCT.md`: rules you shouldn't break if you don't want to get banned.